Medi-Cal Eligibility for Former Foster Youth (FFY),

 • Eligibility of the former FC youth’s infant must be established based on existing Medi-Cal rules.

-Note: It must be noted that if the youth loses custody of their child or the child is no longer in their care and control and the youth is under 26 years their FFY MC case must be restored at the Foster Care Bureau.
+Note: If the FFY loses custody of their child or the child is no longer in their care and control, and the youth is under 26 years, their FFY MC case must be restored at the Foster Care Bureau.

-Enrollment in a Managed Care Plan is optional, unless the individual lives in a county that has a COHS where enrollment is mandatory.
+Enrollment in a Managed Care Plan is optional, unless the individual lives in a county that has a county-organized health system (COHS where enrollment is mandatory.
 To enroll in COHS, MEDS must be updated with the current resident code.

-NMD or Youth Exiting FC With A Child Over 1 Year Old
+NMD or Youth Exiting Foster Care With A Child Over 1 Year Old

-When the youth is no longer eligible for FC and has a child and the child is over 1 year old, another Medi-Cal case must be established.
+When the youth is no longer eligible for FC and has a child over 1 year old, another Medi-Cal case must be established.

 The following documents must be sent to the FFY: